sanch-jose/csv_to_xslx_azure/README.md

 # Introduction
 This code is a useful utility for automating the conversion of CSV files to XLSX format and storing the converted files back in Azure Blob Storage.
-It leverages Azure services, Apache Spark, and other Python libraries to accomplish this task.
+It leverages Azure services and other Python libraries to accomplish this task.

 ## Code Overview
 The code consists of two main functions: